 - improve and recover cells that help produce insulin

-Talk to your doctor before you start adding goji berries to your diet, especially if you already have low blood sugar.
-If you do start eating them regularly, you may want to check your blood sugar more often.
+Talk to your doctor before you start adding goji berries to your diet, especially if you’re using medications to manage blood sugar.
+If you do start regularly eating them, you may want to check your blood sugar more often.

 - increased sperm quantity and movement